 Enter the giveaway to win some amazing products!
-Blendtec blender to whip up this delicious Apple Muffins recipe as well as the rest of the amazing coconut flour treats from Leelalicious’s Coconut Flour eBook.
-Also win some coconut products from Better Body Foods, and of course you will get the Coconut Flour Muffins, Pancakes and Mug Cakes E-book.
+Blendtec blender to whip up this delicious Healthy Apple Muffins recipe, as well as the rest of the amazing coconut flour, treats from Leelalicious’s Coconut Flour eBook.
+Also, win some coconut products from Better Body Foods, and of course, you will get the Coconut Flour Muffins, Pancakes and Mug Cakes E-book.

 - 1/2 cup coconut flour